 In this respect, the Danish Patents Act is aligned with the EPC, and the manner of analyzing an Inventive Step of the Danish Patent Office is aligned with that of the European Patent Office.
 Inventive Step is assessed from the wording of the claim and not from how the invention is arrived at.
 The EPO favors the use of the problem-solution approach which concerns itself only with the scope of the claim and whether a skilled person can arrive within the ambit of the claim from the prior art without inventive effort.

-In the example pertaining to chemistry, the solution to the technical problem likely will not meet the criteria for an Inventive Step until experimental support is presented, favorably supporting the presented technical solution.
-Once presented, and in the absence of any further pointers to the solution in the prior art, an Inventive Step of the technical problem solved is likely to be present.
+In the example pertaining to chemistry, the solution to the technical problem likely will not meet the criteria for an Inventive Step until theoretical or experimental support is presented, which makes the presented technical solution plausible.
+If presented in the initial application, and in the absence of any further pointers to the solution in the prior art, an Inventive Step of the technical problem solved is likely to be present.

 In the example, accordingly, the AI system and training are applied as mere tools for obtaining a result directing the further research.